This feature is currently in beta testing and pre-requires the Complete Plan or above. Admins may apply for the beta.

 Creating a Collection is very similar to creating a course.

-- Choose to create a new Collection.
-Name your Collection and select "Create."
+Choose to create a new Collection.
+Name your Collection and select the "Create" button.

-- Add existing courses to your path.
+Once you've created your Collection, you can edit the Path.
+Add existing courses to your Collection Path.
 Optionally group two or more courses together and add multiple groupings of courses.
-Drag and drop courses easily.
+Drag and drop courses easily on the Path to reorder.

-- Publish and invite learners just like you would do with an individual course.
+Invite learners to the Cohort just like you would with an individual course.

 Create a new Collection from your Teach tab on your Home page.